 Like I said, this series is great.
 If you want to play a shooter with a fun gunplay, exciting missions, and an interesting universe, The New Colossus is the game for you.
 You also get kill a lot of Nazis.

-You can pick up Wolfenstein II: The New Colossus for $19.53 the Xbox One, which will save you a solid $80.
+You can pick up Wolfenstein II: The New Colossus for $24 the PS4.

 I love the long-running series of Lego-themed games.
 They have consistently been some of the most fun I’ve had while gaming.
 Lego Marvel Superheroes 2 is no different.
 This game combines everything I like about the Marvel universe and presents it as an upbeat, kid of goofy, adventure game.

 Do we really need to sell you on FIFA 20?
-You can score FIFA 20 for $28 on the PS4 and Xbox One.
+You can score FIFA 20 for $25.95 on the PS4.
 Now, you too, can scream at your TV because your defence line let your opponent walk a goal into the net.
 What makes FIFA 20 stand out from other incarnations is the inclusion of the VOLTA Football mode, which lets you play smaller street or futsal matches.